 A supermarket chain has a budget W available for opening new stores.
 Preliminary analyses identified a set I of possible locations.
 Opening a store in $i \in I$ has a fixed cost F_i (land acquisition, other administrative costs etc.) and a variable cost C_i per 100 m2 of store.
 Once opened, the store in i guarantees a revenue of R_i per 100 m2.
-Determine the subset of location where a store has to be opened and the related size in order to maximize the total revenue, taking into account that at most K stores can be opened.
+Determine the subset of location where a store has to be opened and the related size in order to maximize the total revenue.